microconfig/microconfig/README.md

 # Difference between Microconfig and other popular tools
 Comparing to config servers (like Spring cloud config server or Zookeeper):

-Config servers solve the problem of dynamic distribution of configuration in runtime (can use http api endpoints), but to distribute configuration you have to store it, ideally with change history and **without duplication of common part**.
+Config servers solve the problem of dynamic distribution of configuration in runtime (can use http api endpoints), but to distribute configuration you have to store it, ideally with change history and without duplication of common part.

 Comparing to Ansible:

-Ansible is powerful but too general engine for deployment management and doesnt't provide common and clean way to store configuration for microservices.
+Ansible is a powerful but too general engine for deployment management and doesn't provide a common and clean way to store configuration for microservices.
 And a lot of teams have to invent their own solutions based on Ansible.

 Microconfig does one thing and does it well.
-It provides approach, best practices and engine to keep configuration for big amount of services.
+It provides an approach, best practices and engine to keep configuration for a big amount of services.

-Your can use Microconfig together with config server and deployment frameworks.
-Configuration can be built during deploy phase and result plain config files can be copied to filesystem, where your services can access it directly(for instance, Spring Boot can read configuration from *.properties), or you can distribute result configuration using any config servers.
-Also you can store not only application configuration but configuration how to run your services.
+You can use Microconfig together with config server and deployment frameworks.
+Configuration can be built during deploy phase and the resulting plain config files can be copied to the filesystem, where your services can access it directly(for instance, Spring Boot can read configuration from *.properties), or you can distribute result configuration using any config servers.
+Also, you can store not only application configuration but configuration how to run your services.
 And deployments frameworks can read configuration from Microconfig to start your services with right params and settings.

 # Where to store configuration
 It’s a good practice to keep service configuration separated from code.
-It allows not to rebuild your services any time configuration is changed and use the same service artifacts (for instance, *.jar) for all environments, because it doesn’t contain any env specific configuration.
+It allows not to rebuild your services any time configuration is changed and use the same service artifacts (for instance, *.jar) for all environments because it doesn’t contain any env specific configuration.
 Configuration can be updated even in runtime without service' source code changes.

-So the best way to follow this principle is to have dedicated repository for configuration in your favorite version control system.
-You can store configuration for all microservices in one repository to make it easy to reuse common part and be sure common part for services is consistent.
+So the best way to follow this principle is to have a dedicated repository for configuration in your favorite version control system.
+You can store configuration for all microservices in one repository to make it easy to reuse common part and be sure a common part for services is consistent.

 # Basic folder layout
-Let’s see basic folder layout that you can keep in a dedicated repository.
+Let’s see a basic folder layout that you can keep in a dedicated repository.

-For every service you have to create folder with unique name(name of the service).
-In service directory we will keep common and env specific configuration.
+For every service, you have to create a folder with a unique name(name of the service).
+In the service directory, we will keep common and env specific configuration.

-So let’s image we have 4 microservices: order service, payment service,  service-discovery and api-gateway.
+So let’s imagine we have 4 microservices: order service, payment service,  service-discovery, and api-gateway.
 To make it easy to manage we can group services by layers: 'infra' for infrastructure services and 'core' for our business domain services.
-The result layout will look like:
+The resulting layout will look like:

 ```
 repo